-The academy will consider all applications to year groups in which the academy provides education and, if the year group applied for contains fewer pupils than the published admission number (PAN) for the normal intake year for this year group, the academy will admit the child.
+The academy will consider all applications to year groups between the Reception Year and Year 13 inclusive and, if the year group applied for contains fewer pupils than the published admission number (PAN) for the normal intake year for this year group, the academy will admit the child.
+If there are more applications than places then the oversubscription criteria will be used to decide who should be offered places.
+You can apply online at www.lincolnshire.gov.uk/schooladmissions.
+You can also apply by telephone, or ask for a hard copy application form, by telephoning 01522 782030.
+Sixth form applications, however, must be made directly to the academy.

 - The academy will normally admit pupils into the designated year group for their age.
 Parents may seek a place for their child outside their normal age group if, for example, the child is gifted or talented, or has experienced significant problems such as ill health.
 As well as completion of the CAF, these applications need to be made in writing, giving one or more reasons for the request.
 Any parent considering this should contact the academy to discuss the implications of this arrangement before applying.
 Each application for admission outside the normal age group will be dealt with individually to ensure all the circumstances are taken into account when making a decision.
-In coming to a decision, the academy will consider a range of evidence as set out in the School Admissions Code, including that provided by the parent, and take account of: - the parent's views - any available information about the child's academic, social and emotional development - where relevant, their medical history and the views of a medical professional - whether they have previously been educated out of their normal age group - any evidence that the child may naturally have fallen into a lower age group if it were not for being born prematurely; - the views of the headteacher.
+In coming to a decision, the academy will consider a range of evidence as set out in the School Admissions Code, including that provided by the parent, and take account of: - the parent's views - any available information about the child's academic, social and emotional development - where relevant, their medical history and the views of a medical professional - whether they have previously been educated out of their normal age group - any evidence that the child may naturally have fallen into a lower age group if it were not for being born prematurely - the views of the headteacher.

-- The academy will operate a waiting list until 31 December each year for all unsuccessful applicants for each year group in which the academy provides education.
+- The academy will operate a waiting list until 31 December each year for all unsuccessful applicants for each year group from the Reception Year to Year 13.
+Waiting lists for pre-school places are held open for the whole of the school year.
 Children's position on a waiting list will be determined solely in accordance with the oversubscription criteria set out for the relevant year group above. - Where places become vacant the Trust will allocate places to children on the waiting list in the order determined by the oversubscription criteria, irrespective of the time they have been on the waiting list.
-The waiting list will be reordered in accordance with the oversubscription criteria every time there is a new applicant or someone leaves the waiting list.
+The waiting list will be reordered in accordance with the oversubscription criteria every time there is a new applicant, an applicant's details change or an applicant leaves the waiting list.
+You will need to inform the academy of your new address and any other new contact details if you move house while on the waiting list.

 Parents or carers of all unsuccessful applicants have a right of appeal to an Independent Appeal Panel.
 This right of appeal applies to applications for admission from the age of 5 (Reception) upward.
 The appeal panel is set up under the School Admission Appeals Code.
+Appeals related to pre-school admissions are heard by a panel set up by the academy's local governing body.
 Details of how to make an appeal will be provided when a parent is informed of a decision to refuse their child a place at the academy.